 Day 9 : Sipsip to Hilsa at (3,720m/ 12,204ft.)::

 From Sipsip we ascend steeply to a rock cairn marking the top of the Nara Lagna [4,580m].
 Descending from the pass, we have views of the Tibetan Plateau before arriving at the village of Ranipauwa.
 Beyond here, we slip and slide on a surface of loose pebbles down to the Humla Karnali.

 Day 10 : Hilsa to Taklakot at (3,930m/ 12,893ft.). and drive to Manasarovar at (4,560m.
 14,960ft.)::

 Shortly after crossing the Nepal/Tibet border which is marked only by a stone pillar, we meet our transport and drive about 130km, via the large trading center of Taklakot, to Manasarovar, the most venerated of Tibet’s many lakes.

 Day 11 : At Manasarovar for day exploration and acclimatize::

-Today will be spent at Manasarovar, allowing our bodies time to acclimatize to the altitude and exploring this fascinating place.
-We will visit the picturesque Chiu Monastery on the north-west shore of the lake with the imposing sight of Mt Kailash in the background.
+Today will be spent at Manasarovar, allowing our bodies time to acclimatize to the altitude and explore this fascinating place.
+We will visit the picturesque Chiu Monastery on the northwest shore of the lake with the imposing sight of Mt Kailash in the background.

 Day 12 : Drive from Manasarovar to Tarboche at (4,750m/ 15,883ft.)::